persidastricl/persidastricl/README.md

 (deref a)
 ```

-Atoms also permit 'watchers' (clojure-esque functions `add-watch` and `remove-watch` are provided) that are notified on changes.
+Atoms also permit 'watchers' (clojure-esque functions `add-watch` and `remove-watch` are provided) that are notified on any change to the watched atoms.

 ## Conveniences

-Once these three elements were in place (persistent data structures, lazy sequences, and a basic implementation of STM atoms), much of the familiar functionality and conveniences that I wanted could easily be implemented.
+Once these three elements were in place (persistent data structures, lazy sequences, and a basic implementation of clojure-esque atoms), much of the familiar functionality and conveniences that I wanted could easily be implemented.

 Much of what you can do with clojure around maps, sets, vectors, and lazy sequences you can do with this library (examples:  map, reduce, reduce-kv, keep, filter, remove, group-by, partition, interpose, juxt ... etc).
 See the core functions and methods for more.
 There are other functions and methods in various locations within the code that seemed better defined in those particular locations to me but at the cost of them not being as easy to discover (especially since this library is not yet sufficiently doucmented).
 The list of exported functions in `package.lisp` should also help.